+

 Contemporary Art Case

-The Midwestern Contemporary Museum is located in Chicago.
-It is known to be one of the largest facilities that have paid most attention to the modern art.
-This is one of the major achievements of the facility bearing in the mind that most of the modern facilities have paid more attention to the ancient work of art forgetting the contemporary works of art.
-The store deals with the current jewelry, exhibition catalogues, gifts, toys and mobiles.
+The Midwestern Contemporary Museum is located in Chicago and is known as one of the largest facilities that pay the most attention to modern art.
+This is one of the major achievements of the facility, considering that most contemporary facilities focus on ancient works of art, often neglecting contemporary works.
+The store deals with contemporary jewelry, exhibition catalogues, gifts, toys, and mobiles.
 The museum is also involved with promotion of the local artists.
-This is through selling their products and services like hand-painted jewelry, scarves, literature and music which is closely related to the current world.
+This is done by selling their products and services, such as hand-painted jewelry, scarves, literature, and music, which are closely related to the current world.

-According to the information obtained from Caseforest.com (2010) website, the Midwestern Contemporary Museum opened its first doors to the Great lakes in 1967.
+According to information from the Caseforest.com website (2010), the Midwestern Contemporary Museum opened its doors to the Great Lakes in 1967.
 The organization managed to get a three storied house ten years later.
-Later in 1989, Keith Schmidt was hired as an executive director of the company.
+Later, in 1989, Keith Schmidt was appointed as the executive director of the company.
 Later in the same year, MCA management elected Peter Smith as the chairman of the Museum.
-This was after Schmidt remained on the board for eight years from 1981 to 1989.
+This was after Schmidt served on the board for eight years, from 1981 to 1989.

 After occupying their respective positions, the relationship between Keith Schmidt and Peter Smith was characterized by a lot of disagreements and misunderstandings.
-Their discussions have been full of endless debates caused by lack of agreement on some issues concerning the organization (Caseforest.com, 2010).
-The situation has led many board meetings to turn impotent on the conclusion of critical matters.
+Their discussions have been full of endless debates caused by a lack of agreement on some issues concerning the organization (Caseforest.com, 2010).
+The situation has led many board meetings to be ineffective in concluding critical matters.

 GET A PRICE QUOTE